ManageIQ/manageiq.org/site/docs/get-started/create-service-item.md

 ### Creating a catalog####

 You need a catalog for the user to choose from it.
-Let’s create a catalog with a basic name and descrition
+Let’s create a catalog with a basic name and description

 Go to ***Services → Catalogs*** and choose ***Catalogs*** in the accordion.